Laura Michaels' MinGW FAQ

 Previous mingw installation steps:

 Download the MinGW distribution.
 If files are in zip format, unzip them.
 (Zip/unzip utilities are available from http://www.info-zip.org/pub/infozip/Info-ZIP.html.)
 If files are in another format, such as tar.gz or tar.lzma, you can use 7za to decompress them.
 (7zip and command line tool 7za are available from http://www.7-zip.org/.)
 You can also use a version of tar that can handle xz and lzma format.
-A standalone basic tar is available from the MinGW downloads page.
+A standalone basic tar with BSD license is available from the MinGW downloads page.
 If the bin directory that holds MinGW executables isn't already in your path, add it.
 That's it.

 If you need help setting your path, try the following.
 On Windows NT, select Start/Settings/Control Panel/System/Environment and edit your path.
 For Windows XP, Start/Settings/Control Panel/System/Advanced/Environment Variables and edit your path.
 For Windows 95/98, edit your autoexec.bat file.
 If you already have a line that starts with PATH or SET PATH, add the MinGW bin directory to your list or you can add the following after the line that sets your path in autoexec.bat: